Emirates Stadium

 Tickets for Arsenal matches can be bought online, or by phone 0844 277 3625 (+44 207 649 9003 if calling from abroad).

-One will often need an Arsenal membership to be able to acquire tickets.
-The most basic Red level membership currently costs £33.00.
-Arsenal sells out most of its matches, but with a membership card tickets will generally be available in pre-sale.
+Arsenal is one of the clubs in the Premier League for which it is hardest to get tickets and one will often need an Arsenal membership to be able to acquire tickets.
+The most basic Red level membership currently costs £33.00 and with it tickets will generally be available in pre-sale.

 Arsenal matches fall into three pricing categories.
 Tickets for category C matches, the cheapest, start at £26.00 for most lower-tier seats and range up to £51.00 for a central upper-tier seat.
 Tickets for category A matches, the most expensive, range from £63.50 for most lower-tier seats to £126.00 for a central upper-tier seat.